Climate Change Alliance Inaugural Summit

 From 3 - 6 December 2018, Royal Botanic Gardens Victoria, Melbourne Gardens hosted an inaugural Botanic Gardens Climate Change Summit.
 Ten botanical organisations from around the world, as well as three peak botanic gardens bodies, Botanic Gardens Conservation International, the International Association of Botanic Gardens and Botanic Gardens Australia and New Zealand, attended the summit.

-The outcome of the Summit was the formation of The Botanic Gardens Climate Change Alliance.
+The outcome of the Summit was the formation of the Climate Change Alliance of Botanic Gardens.
 The Alliance aims to use global collaboration to tackle the climate change threats facing plant species.
 The co-creators of this Alliance signed a declaration "to safeguard life by protecting landscapes" and agreed that "the time for action is now."

 The purpose of the summit was to share expertise and to build a platform for international partnerships in the knowledge gap area of climate change adaptation for living collections and landscapes.
 As part of this the delegates attended a number of sessions and talks, which aimed to develop a strategy to mitigate the threats of climate change.